Case Report Guidelines

 Step 9.
 Notification of Acceptance of Written Work

-Your Regional Chair will notify you when your written work has been approved and you are cleared to schedule your oral exam.
+Your Subcommittee Chair will notify you when your written work has been approved and you are cleared to schedule your oral exam.
 You must contact the Vice Chair of Admittance Committee no later than August 15 to schedule your oral examination.
 Oral examinations will be scheduled on a first come first serve basis.